Getlatestversion/getlatestversion.eu-source/content/_index.en.md

 ---
 ### Welcome!

-This text is visible on the Home Page.
+GetLatestVersion is the oldest Italian community on DevOps, Application Lifecycle Management and Software Development Life-Cycle.